 A Business Climate Forum in San Francisco

-What: This ½-day Forum explores how carbon taxes tackle climate change, create jobs and stimulate the economy.
-We'll analyze different carbon tax proposals, highlight current efforts to price carbon in the states and nationally, and discuss best practices for climate advocacy.
+What: This ½-day Forum explores how carbon taxes tackle climate change, create jobs and stimulate the economy: different carbon tax proposals, current efforts to price carbon in the states and nationally, and best practices for climate advocacy.

-Who: Elected officials, businesses, foundations, economists, students, environmental and social justice advocacy organizations from the Left and Right will participate.
-An audience of 200 can be accommodated at Gap Inc.’s conference facilities.
-Media are welcome.
+Who: Elected officials, businesses, foundations, economists, students, environmental and social justice advocacy organizations from the Left and Right at Gap Inc.’s conference facilities.

 Why: Climate change is wreaking havoc on the U.S. and global economy.
-GDP lost to climate change will likely reach $44 trillion by 2060 (Citigroup.)
-While many firms are already engaged, government action is also needed.
-A fee on each ton of carbon emissions is a market-based, foundational and simple solution.
-Many conservatives and progressives agree: a carbon tax would reduce GHG pollution, internalize the cost of pollution, stimulate our economy, and help all Americans.
+GDP lost to climate change may reach $44 T by 2060 (Citigroup).
+Government action is needed.
+A tax on carbon emissions is a market-based, foundational simple solution.
+Conservatives and progressives agree: a carbon tax would reduce GHG pollution, internalize the cost of pollution, stimulate our economy, and help all Americans.

 The 9/13/18 Forum will be available for viewing here.

 Learn how companies can adopt an internal price on carbon and begin advocating for public policies that address climate change.

 Get up to speed on current efforts in Congress and in the states to enact a carbon tax in 2019.